rivolli/utiml/cran-comments.md

+The package was removed from CRAN due to the issue: "The errors in r-devel are from recent changes which lock the base environment and its namespace, so that one can no longer create new bindings there."
+It was caused by some tests and internal procedures.
+Both were removed, such that the problem is fixed now.
+For particular reasons, I could not fix the issue on time.

 ## Test environments
 * local Debian 10 install, R 4.0.3
 * Ubuntu Linux 20.04.1 LTS on Travis CI, R version 4.0.3